 In 1963, the Orpington Urban District (as it then was), was asked by the Board of Trade whether it would purchase the airfield from the RAF.
 In 1964, on formation of the London Borough of Bromley, which absorbed Orpington, the offer to purchase was open to the new borough.
 Protracted negotiations were held with the Board of Trade.
 At a special meeting on 15 June 1972 the Council decided to purchase the airport by a recorded vote of 41 to 9.
-The purchase was eventually completed in 1974.
+The purchase was eventually completed in 1974

 In May 1992 the Department for Transport issued a direction to the Council under s.13 of the Airports Act 1986.
 The effect of this direction, which affected airports generating turnover of £1 million or more (Biggin Hill just scraped into this limit) marked the final exit of the RAF and required the Council to set up a new company for the purpose of operating the airport as an independent commercial enterprise.
 To comply with the direction would have required the transfer of all the assets and liabilities to the company, with loss of council control over airport activities and their impact on the local area.
 The council decided that the granting of a 125-year lease to a proven operator would enable more control to be retained than an outright disposal of the freehold or by a transfer to a local authority company.
-In May 1994, the airport was leased for 125 years to Biggin Hill Airport Limited (“BHAL”), a subsidiary of Regional Airports Limited, totally controlled by Andrew Walters, who had already succeeded in transforming Southend Airport.
+In May 1994, the airport was leased for 125 years to Biggin Hill Airport Limited (“BHAL”), a subsidiary of Regional Airports Limited, totally controlled by Andrew Walters, who had already bought and sold Southend Airport.

 THE PERMITTED USER CLAUSE